woof-software/streamer/docs/StreamerFactory.md

 mapping(address => uint256) counters
 ```

-A number pe deployer used to generate a unique salt for Create2.
+A number per deployer used to generate a unique salt for Create2.

 ### deployStreamer